LLNL/treescape/docs/source/StackedLine.rst

 ..
-   Copyright 2025 Lawrence Livermore National Security, LLC and other Treescape Project Developers.
+   Copyright 2025 Lawrence Livermore National Security, LLC and other TreeScape Project Developers.
 See the top-level LICENSE file for details.

    SPDX-License-Identifier: MIT